-The following fees are set for dentist examination and licensure by the board\\:
+The following fees are set for dentist examination and licensure by the board:

-(a) Initial application for the board clinical and written examination pursuant to Section 1632(c)(1) of the code, ilnitial application for the applicants qualifying pursuant to Section 1632(c)(2) and those application pursuant to Section 1634.1 (b) Initial application for restorative technique examination \$250 (c) Applications for reexamination \$75 (d) Board clinical and written examination or pursuant to Section 1632(c)(1) of the code \$4 50 (ed) Restorative technique examination or reexamination \$250 (fe) Fee for application for licensure by credential \$283 (gf) Initial license \$365 (hg) Biennial license renewal fee \$365. (ih) Biennial license renewal fee for those qualifying pursuant to Se 1716.1 of the code shall be one half of the renewal fee prescribed subsection (h). $(\underline{i}\underline{i})$ Delinquency fee - license renewal - The delinquency fee for lice renewal shall be the amount prescribed by section 163.5 of the coordinates (kį) Substitute certificate \$50
+(a) Initial application for the board clinical and written examination pursuant to Section 1632(c)(1) of the code, ilnitial application for those applicants qualifying pursuant to Section 1632(c)(2) and those applicants qualifying pursuant to Section 1634.1 \$100 (b) Initial application for restorative technique examination \$250 (c) Applications for reexamination \$75 (d) Board clinical and written examination or pursuant to Section 1632(c)(1) of the code \$ 450 (ed) Restorative technique examination or reexamination \$250 (fe) Fee for application for licensure by credential \$283 (gf) Initial license \$365 (hg) Biennial license renewal fee \$365. (ih) Biennial license renewal fee for those qualifying pursuant to Section 1716.1 of the code shall be one half of the renewal fee prescribed by subsection (h). $(\underline{i}\underline{i})$ Delinquency fee - license renewal - The delinquency fee for license renewal shall be the amount prescribed by section 163.5 of the code. (kį) Substitute certificate \$50 (Ik) Application for an additional office permit \$100 (ml) Biennial renewal of additional office permit \$100

-(łk) Application for an additional office permit \$100 (ml) Biennial renewal of additional office permit \$100 ( nm ) Late change of practice registration \$50 $(\underline{\bullet n})$ Fictitious name permit The fee prescribed by Section 1724.5 of the Code (po) Fictitious name renewal \$150 (qp) Delinquency fee-fictitious name renewal The delinquency fee for fictitious name permits shall be one-half of the fictitious name permit renewal fee. (fg) Continuing education registered provider fee \$250 ( sr ) General anesthesia or conscious sedation permit or adult or minor oral conscious sedation certificate \$200 (ts) Oral Conscious Sedation Certificate Renewal \$75 (ut) General anesthesia or conscious sedation permit renewal fee \$200 $(\!$ \$250
+(nm) Late change of practice registration \$50 (en) Fictitious name permit The fee prescribed by Section 1724.5 of the Code (po) Fictitious name renewal \$150 (qp) Delinquency fee-fictitious name renewal The delinquency fee for fictitious name permits shall be one-half of the fictitious name permit renewal fee. (ra) Continuing education registered provider fee \$250 (sr) General anesthesia or conscious sedation permit or adult or minor oral conscious sedation certificate \$200 (ts) Oral Conscious Sedation Certificate Renewal \$75 (ut) General anesthesia or conscious sedation permit renewal fee \$200 (vu) General anesthesia or conscious sedation on-site inspection and evaluation fee \$250

-\Fee pro-rated based on applicant's birth date.
+^{}Fee pro-rated based on applicant's birth date.